cwbaker/forge/README.md

     Options:
       -h, --help         Print this message and exit.
       -v, --version      Print the version and exit.
-      -f, --file         Set the script file to load.
       -s, --stack-trace  Enable stack traces in error messages.

 *Sweet Build* is invoked by running `build` from a directory within a project's directory hierarchy.
 A build then proceeds through the following four steps: